NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 With CAN-Bus, data is constantly being sent to and from all devices in the loop.
 While not every device is set to receive every message, it is important that there is a hierarchy to the messages.
 This way, more crucial data is sent first.
 Our Message ID hierarchy can be found in this repository.

+# 2024-2025 Plans

+## Future Goals

+### Wireless Communication of Vehicle Data
+* Transmit vehicle data wirelessly in real time to a dashboard/control station on a PC
+* Use some kind of long-range radio transmission

+### Common CAN-Bus Library
+* Provides all variables and functions to read/write data to CAN-Bus ** Simplifies each individual subsystem's CAN-Bus implementation ** Far easier to update CAN-Bus functions system-wide (just download most up-to-date library)
+** Enables every subsystem to have access to all data variables

+### Purchases to Make
+* Better breadboards
+* Essential SAE devices (engine kill switches, brake lights, brake pressure sensors, transponders, etc)
+* SMD stuff?
+* Heat Shrink

+### Miscellaneous
+* Fabricate more kill switch mounting plates